saneens/SpaceInvaderDoubleDQN/README.md

 # Double DQN for Space Invaders

 This repository contains an implementation of the Double Deep Q-Network (Double DQN) algorithm to train an agent to play the Atari game Space Invaders using TensorFlow and Keras.
 This was done as part of the Qualcomm 2020 AI Hackathon.
+Won the best technical presentation for this [report](https://wandb.ai/saneens/space-invaders-dueling-network/reports/Double-DQN-for-Space-Invaders---Vmlldzo4OTM1OA).

 ## Overview